Vietnam.vn - Nền tảng quảng bá Việt Nam

 The journey to discover and measure Earth's tremors has spanned more than 2,000 years with many important turning points - Photo: Gelogia

-According to the United States Geological Survey (USGS), the earliest recorded earthquake in history occurred in 1831 BC, in Shandong Province, China.
+According to the United States Geological Survey (USGS), the earliest recorded earthquake in history occurred in 1831 BC, in Shandong province, China.

-However, at that time, humans had no equipment to measure the size or intensity of geological tremors.
+However, at that time, people had no equipment to measure the size or intensity of geological tremors.
 Instead, ancient scholars had to rely on observations of damage, changes in terrain, or oral traditions to speculate about the severity of earthquakes.

-Before modern measuring technologies, researchers had to judge the strength of earthquakes based on the consequences they caused, such as structural damage, faults in the earth's crust, or the response of people in the affected area.
+Before modern measuring technologies, researchers had to judge the strength of earthquakes based on the consequences they caused, such as structural damage, faults in the earth's crust, or the human response in the affected area.
 This assessment was highly subjective and could not be standardized across regions or time periods.

 Seismoscope: the first "moving recording" device in history